vivekranjan0144/Street-Style-Landing-Page/readme.md

 # HTML-CSS PROJECT-1

 This is one page portfolio Template project made with technology HTML & CSS.
-It is screen responsive.
+I have made it responsive it works in both desktop screen and mobile screen.

 ## 🛠 Technologies Used